Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 	<tbody>
 		<tr>
 			<td>Definition</td>
-			<td>he name of the next smaller administrative region than the country (state, province, etc.) in which the sampling occurs.</td>
+			<td>The name of the next smaller administrative region than the country (state, province, etc.) in which the sampling occurs.</td>
 		</tr>
         <tr>
 			<td>Rationale</td>
-			<td>Providing finer-grain location information supports data filtering for analysis.</td>
+			<td>Providing finer-grain descriptive location information for an occurrence provides essential context for interpretation and supports data filtering for analysis.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>